stevenc-stb/spdx-3-model/model/Dataset/Classes/DatasetPackage.md

-A Package that contains data used for the operation, training, testing, evaluation, or calibration of software, hardware, or systems, or for reference and archival purposes.
+A Package that contains data used for the operation, training, testing, evaluation, or calibration of software, hardware, or systems, or for reporting, documentation, reference, and archival purposes.

 ## Metadata